 // ...

-Isolated storage is now enabled by default.
+Storage isolation is per test file by default.
 You no longer need to include setupMiniflareIsolatedStorage() in your tests.

 it("does something", () => {